Skip to main content

 Use IP allowlisting

-Restrict API access to known IPs in production to prevent unauthorized settlement initiation.
+Restrict API access to known IPs in production to prevent unauthorized access.

 Monitor the Activity Log